List of Pixar films: Circle Seven Animation projects

-In addition, when the now-defunct Circle Seven Animation was open, there were plans for sequels to Finding Nemo (for which Pixar made their own sequel, Finding Dory) and Monsters, Inc. (for which Pixar made a prequel, Monsters University), as well as a different version of Toy Story 3.
+In addition, when the now-defunct Circle Seven Animation was open, there were plans for sequels to Finding Nemo (for which Pixar made its own sequel, Finding Dory) and Monsters, Inc. (for which Pixar made a prequel, Monsters University), as well as a different version of Toy Story 3.
 Pixar's later sequels had no basis in Circle Seven's projects, and were created completely separately.

+Other cancelled projects

+Teddy Newton, Mark Andrews, Bob Peterson, Lee Unkrich, and Dan Scanlon worked on untitled original films that were shelved before their announcement.
+The screenplay for Newton's film was written by Derek Connolly.
+Andrews, Unkrich, and Scanlon left Pixar in 2018, 2019, and 2024, respectively.
+Unkrich later returned to Pixar by 2025 to helm Coco 2.

+Co-production

-Co-productionBuzz Lightyear of Star Command: The Adventure Begins is an animated direct-to-video film and a spin-off of the Toy Story franchise produced by Walt Disney Television Animation with an opening sequence created by Pixar.
-The film was released on August 8, 2000, and led to a television series called, Buzz Lightyear of Star Command with Pixar creating the CGI portion of the opening theme.A Spark Story is a feature-length documentary film co-produced by Pixar, Disney+, and Supper Club.
+Buzz Lightyear of Star Command: The Adventure Begins is an animated direct-to-video film and a spin-off of the Toy Story franchise produced by Walt Disney Television Animation with an opening sequence created by Pixar.
+The film was released on August 8, 2000, and led to a television series called, Buzz Lightyear of Star Command with Pixar creating the CGI portion of the opening theme.

+A Spark Story is a feature-length documentary film co-produced by Pixar, Disney+, and Supper Club.
 The film centers on directors Aphton Corbin and Louis Gonzales as they work to bring their SparkShorts projects Twenty Something and Nona to the screen.

 Collaboration

 Pixar assisted in the English localization of several Studio Ghibli films, mainly those from Hayao Miyazaki.

 Pixar was brought on board to fine tune the script of The Muppets.
 The film was released on November 23, 2011.

 Pixar assisted with the story development for The Jungle Book, as well as providing suggestions for the film's end credits sequence.
 The film was released on April 15, 2016.
-Additional special thanks credit was given to Mark Andrews.Mary Poppins Returns includes a sequence combining live-action and traditional hand-drawn animation.
+Additional special thanks credit was given to Mark Andrews.

+Mary Poppins Returns includes a sequence combining live-action and traditional hand-drawn animation.
 The animation was supervised by Ken Duncan and James Baxter.
 Over 70 animators specializing in hand-drawn 2D animation from Pixar and Walt Disney Animation Studios were recruited for the sequence.
 The film was released on December 19, 2018.